How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 Guiding visitors to your landing page may not be difficult, but trying to convert them into leads and customers is a whole other problem.

 First, you need an attention-grabbing headline that will pique their interest and explain why your product or service is worth their time and why they should stick around.
-A headline is an instant message the will get them hooked, so they want to learn more.
+A headline is an instant message that will get them hooked, so they want to learn more.
+Clearly presenting your solution in the headline or copy is key to moving leads toward conversion.

 Second, you want your copy to keep them hooked.
 Write copy that answers a common problem they might have.
+Sometimes, small details in your messaging can make all the difference in persuading visitors to take action.
 Speak directly to the reader, mentioning interesting or shocking statistics that support your case and tells a personal story that paints a picture in the reader’s mind.

 Stage 4: Get Them to Love You